-15A - Red Roof Inn has pavilion along a short portion of a walkway along the river.
+15A - Red Roof Inn has pavilion along a river.

 This section is largely complete.
 Creation of alternative route to connect with next section will require significant effort, thus no short term opportunities are recommended.
 Short term focus should be on maintenance.